-It may not be noticeable depending on the age of your car, but engines are designed to consume oil.
+Engines are designed to consume oil.
 As a car ages, oil consumption becomes more of an issue.
 If your oil is too low, your vehicle may be at risk of overheating since part of the oil’s role is to help remove heat from moving parts.
 This could lead to a blown head gasket or warped engine internals – both serious and expensive problems to repair.

-How Often Should Engine Oil Be Changed
+How Often Should Engine Oil Be Changed?

 Ask three people how often you should change your engine oil and you will very get three different answers.
 As oil and automotive manufacturers implement the latest research and technology, the old rule of changing oil every 3,000 miles no longer applies.